ictinnovations/ictagent/doc/user_guide_extension.md

 ### Send DTMF

+During surveys and polls when the caller asks you to press the specific key you can use send DTMF buttons to send your response.
 When the Call is connected, a screen will display like this having the option of sending DTMF, Click the button you want to send as DTMF.
 <p align="center">
 ![Screen Calling](screen_calling.png)